RodZill4/material-maker/doc/node_perlin.rst

 * *Iterations* is the number of iterations

-* *Persistance* is the weight ratio between 2 subsequent iterations.
-Lower values of persistance generate smoother noise.
+* *Persistance* is the ratio between the amplitude of subsequent iterations.
+Lower values of persistance generate smoother textures.

 Notes
 +++++